Why You Need Multi-Armed Bandit Testing To Market Your Game

 So, how do platforms like Netflix and Steam customize their promotions to users?
-They use multi-armed bandit (MAB) testing that allows them to systematically allocate more traffic to the best performing and variations while allocating less to the underperforming ones.
+They use multi-armed bandit (MAB) testing that allows them to systematically allocate more traffic to the best performing variations while allocating less to underperforming ones.
 Unlike A/B testing that goes through two distinct periods of exploration and exploitation, the bandit test is adaptive.
 It runs these two periods simultaneously to maximize the performance of your primary test metric across all the variations.

 Before we explore how multi-armed bandit testing works, let's look at why A/B testing might not work best for you.

 The problem of testing promotions in games

 The main problem of using A/B testing to determine the best performing variations of game marketing content is that it does not maximize revenue for the developer.
 A/B tests take longer to reach statistical significance, and during this time, a majority share of your traffic is directed to poor converting variants.